UHTREX: Advantages

 A typical nuclear reactor prevents the coolant medium from directly contacting the fuel pellets either by cladding the fuel pellets, sealing the fuel pellets inside a fuel rod or running the coolant through separate piping.
 This prevents contamination of the cooling medium.
 One of the disadvantages of a sealed fuel assembly includes buildup of fission products inside the fuel element.
 Some of these products poison the reaction ultimately leading to poor efficiency well before a significant portion of the fuel is used up.
 At this time the reactor requires re-fueling.
 Keeping the fuel and coolant separate can present significant design challenges as well.
 For example, the metal tubing required to do so cannot be operated at temperatures above its melting point which is generally significantly lower than the fuel pellet.
 This lowers the maximum theoretical thermal efficiency of the reactor.

 The UHTREX used un-clad porous carbon extruded fuel elements each shaped like a long hollow cylinder.
 The fuel elements were manufactured by vacuum impregnating the porous carbon cylinders with aqueous uranyl nitrate solution then air drying and baking them in a furnace ultimately producing a uranium oxide coating tightly held in a porous graphite matrix.
 This fuel was expected to be substantially less expensive to manufacture than other types of fuel at the time.
 The primary advantages of this type of fuel was that the porosity of the pellet in addition to the high temperatures achievable would allow most of the poisons created by the fission products to migrate out of the fuel.
 The poisons would then be carried away by the coolant stream for eventual filtering out and removal.
 This allows a higher percentage of fuel to be burned up before the pellet needed replacement (up to 50%).

 Disadvantages

 The major disadvantage to porous reactor fuel is that the entire primary cooling loop including all the pumps, compressors and heat exchangers would become highly contaminated with fission products.
-Contamination caused by a potential contaminated coolant leak would pose a significant danger to personnel and the environment.
-The high contamination level precludes being able to open the reactor vessel for the eventual refueling.
+The high contamination level precludes being able to open the reactor vessel for the eventual refuelling.
 Therefore, the reactor was designed for remote online refuelling.
+The potential for wider contamination from a coolant leak would pose a significant danger to personnel and the environment.